tallman5/cut-sheet-generator/README.md

 # @tallman5/cut-sheet-generator

 ## Overview
 The **Cut Sheet Generator** is a JavaScript/TypeScript module that efficiently arranges pieces onto stock materials while minimizing waste and reducing the number of cuts.
-The algorithm utilizes a **best-fit guillotine packing strategy**, considers **grain direction**, and generates **visual representations** (SVG/PNG) for layout visualization.
+The algorithm utilizes a **best-fit guillotine packing strategy**, considers **grain direction**, and generates **visual representations** (SVG) for layout visualization.

 ## Features
 1. **Optimized Stock Cutting**: Uses a best-fit algorithm to minimize waste.
 1. **Kerf Consideration**: Accounts for blade thickness in cutting calculations.
 1. **Grain Direction Support**: Ensures pieces are placed according to material grain direction.
 1. **Legend Generation**: Provides a legend mapping piece dimensions to colors.
-1. **SVG & PNG Visualization**: Generates graphical representations of cut layouts.
+1. **SVG Visualization**: Generates graphical representations of cut layouts.

 ## Installation
 ```sh